Carrie Miller Pressley -- Orangeburg

-Friends are asked not to visit the residence.
-Condolences may also be expressed via telephone to her daughter, Ms. Jazzieca Brown, and son, Morio Miller, at 803-662-4436 or Simmons Funeral Home and Crematory of Orangeburg.
+The family requests that you do not visit the residence; however, condolences may expressed via telephone to her daughter and son, Ms. Jazzieca Brown and Morio Miller, at 803-662-4436, or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.